 Job openings for distribution centre managers.

-Jobs as a procurement manager are available.
+Jobs as a procurement managers are available.

 Landman jobs at the senior level.